conjurdemos/cdemo/README.md

     * If no tar file is located then a check for conjur docker registry access happens.
 If regsitry access comes back as successful then the latest version is pulled directly from the registry.
     * Conjur OSS will automatically be pulled if there is no tar file or Conjur docker registry access.
 3. Run installAnsible.sh.
    * Verify that ansible 2.5.x has been installed by running "ansible --version".
 4. Change directory to conjurDemo.
 5. Edit inventory.yml to include any machines to be stood up as demo machines.
 6. Edit site.yml to change which tools are installed.
 Set each tool variable to 'YES' for it to be installed automatically.
 Set to 'NO' for it to be skipped.
-7. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
+7. Run sudo ansible-playbook cDemo_start.yml to install conjur and it's tools.
     * Conjur alone can be configured by running sudo ansible-playbook -i inventory.yml conjurSetup.yml
     * Ansible with PAS jobs can be deployed by setting the variable "ansible_pas: 'YES'" in site.yml